A Cheatsheet for User Interview and Follow Ups Questions

 - “Can you recall a situation when you …, what did you do?”

-- “Can you tell me about your most significant/ memorable experience/interaction with…?”
+- “Tell me about your most significant/ memorable experience/interaction with…?”

 - “How do you think … is going to help you?”